-The above Act introduced new tools and powers for use by council’s and their partners to address anti-social behaviour and become law on 20th October 2014.
+The Anti-social behaviour, crime and policing Act 2014 - Public spaces protection orders - gating of highways, introduced new tools and powers for use by council’s and their partners to address anti-social behaviour and become law on 20th October 2014.

 Orders under this legislation are temporary up to a maximum of 3 years.
 However upon review these may be extended.